Commentary on Global Accountability

 The current issue of ‘reparations’ here applies to the idea that those who are black in America today deserve some bountiful paycheck for something that happened long ago.
 Not a single person alive today was offended or the offender.
 There are those who prey upon the issue of slavery and the tragedy of that time as if, somehow, people of today are responsible for it or victims of it.
-Yet, in fact, today, all manners of race are in the same plight of economics, political manipulations, divisiveness and unwilling to step back and know the reality of the past and present.
+Yet, in fact, today, all manners of race are in the same plight of economics, political manipulations, and divisiveness, and are unwilling to step back and know the reality of the past and present.

 It was the African people, through tribal rivalries and general greed, that raided villages and herded the best marketable people to the coast to be sold to the ‘brokers’.
 The ‘brokers’, in turn, sold these misfortunate people to the investors.
 It was a multi-layered market.

-In every part of the planet, in every culture, race, time and place, some form of socio-subservience was customary and an essential part of society.
-Today, whether we want to be aware of it or not, various forms of slavery exist; and in greater numbers than ever before.
+In every part of the planet, in every culture, race, time and place, some form of socio-subservience was custom and an essential part of society.
+Today, whether we want to be aware of it or not, various forms of slavery exist, and in greater numbers than ever before.
 As governments form, they, often as not, create structures that make people dependent, weak and yielding to their will.
 The Democratic Socialist Party in America, past and present, is a formidable example of this devious politic.
 Is this not also a form of ‘servitude’?
 Look around you.
 Look at yourself and your personal ‘dependent servitudes’ by financial dependency, housing and services, an ever-growing ‘class culture’.
-It can be obvious and subtle; and dictate the totality of your own mind and course of life.
+It can be both obvious and subtle and dictate the totality of your own mind and course of life.

 Ultimately, we own or have nothing.
 We are ‘servants of public collateral and accounts receivable’.
 So, where does ‘servitude and slavery’ begin and end?
-This may not even be a worthy question to some folks but it is reality..
-In order for a society, a collective, of people to coexist and function in some form of support system these realities are inevitable and justified.
+This may not even be a worthy question to some folks, but it is reality.
+In order for a society, a collective of people, to coexist and function in some form of support system, these realities are inevitable and justified.
 It is in how they are managed and by what motives that the issues really apply.

 Is it motivated for an authentic purpose of the well-being of all those involved or for the purpose of power and control of the minds and lives of those who live within it?
 This is the decisive question that determines whether it is one of liberty or a variance of slavery.

-Again, where do authentic ‘reparations’ begin?
+Again, where does authentic ‘reparations’ begin?
 The answer is “nowhere and everywhere.”
 Setting aside all the dwelling upon the past and frenzy fed by profiting zealotry, the mature solution is to stop the concept, practice and blame-throwing of slavery within our personal lives and throughout the planet.

 Of course, mature solutions are too challenging for an apparent immature species.
-As a person of ‘hope’, perhaps we will grow-up, someday.
+As a person of ‘hope’, perhaps we will grow up, someday.